Manta-Epitech-Academy/p5js_dj/appendix/javascript_basics.md

 This is a concise introduction to JavaScript concepts used in this workshop.
 Get the basics fast!

+**Important**: Reading this guide without trying the code yourself is useless!
+Open a code editor or the browser console and type the examples as you read.
+Learning to code requires practice, not just reading.

 ```javascript
 ///////////////////////////////////
 // 1.
 Statements and Comments